Drupal SEO Tutorial: How to Set Up 301 Redirects

 But now, you realize that it is better to have a path to your content like this:

 Good thing you’re using Drupal because this is easy to do.
 The actual content sits at a node reference location; for example, node/123.
 So you just have to create a new alias, right?
 Not so fast, hot shot!
 Although it is possible to assign multiple aliases to a node, this is probably not a good idea from an SEO perspective.
 If Google sees two identical pages on your website, they’re not going to know which one is the most important.
 In the best case, your pages will actually compete with each other in Google for the top spot.
 In the worst case, Google might think you’re trying to spam your way to the top and penalize your site.
-Never a good outcome.
+Never a good outcome for your Drupal SEO.

 However, if you simply delete the old URL then you have a situation where someone who may have bookmarked the old location will now get a 404 - Page Not Found error.
 Even worse, if you’ve spent some time getting links to that old page, a 404 error is a sure way of discouraging people to link to you in the future.
 Finally, a missing page is like telling Google that you’re closed for business and so send those users somewhere else.
 That’s not the message you want to send.
 Trust me.